Creation date : 15/12/2021

 40 is a pivotal age for retirement savings.
 If you haven't already done so, it is advisable to build up your capital quickly.

-The good news is that the Luxembourg government encourages you to take out pension insurance while allowing you to benefit from a €3,200 tax allowance per year and per person (Article 111bis L.I.R.).
+The good news is that the Luxembourg government encourages you to set up a pension plan by offering a maximum tax deduction of €3,200 per year per person (Article 111bis L.I.R.).

 How to prepare for retirement when you hit 50?